List 2/4 of sports events affected by coronavirus pandemic | Taiwan News

 Zimbabwe vs. India 3 ODIs in August postponed.

 England vs. Ireland 3 ODIs in September moved to July 30-Aug.
-4.
+4, no spectators.

 Indian Premier League, due to start on March 29, postponed to April 15 postponed to United Arab Emirates from Sept.
 19-Nov.
 10.